F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

   namespace: default
 ```
 **NOTE:** label f5nr needs to be set to true on global and local configmap to be processed by CIS.
-**NOTE:** tlsCipher - > ciphers and cipherGroup are mutual exclusive.
-For tlsVersion 1.3 cipherGroup is considered and for 1.2 ciphers is considered
+**Note**: ciphers and cipherGroups are mutually exclusive. cipherGroup is considered for tls version 1.3 and ciphers for tls version 1.2.

 Cis args:
 ````